The Ultimate Guide to Desk booking: Top Solutions for Your Workspace

 2. Hybrid working arrangements.

-Knowing your organisations stance on hybrid working is also good.
+Knowing your organisation’s stance on hybrid working is also good.
 This can separate from workers that will need to be onsite 5 days a week and those who will be hybrid.
 For example, some workers will be in the office every day.
-These workers may be given a fixed desk space.
-Hybrid workers may be allowed to flexibly choose their spot when they work in the office.
+These workers may be given a permanent desk while hybrid workers may be allowed to flexibly choose their spot when they work in the office.

 How many users will use this desk booking system?
-When developing a system, the software/solution must be able to handle the number of users.
-If there are a lot of users, there needs to be a good system in place.
-For vendors, some will charge by the number of users on the system.
+When developing a system, the software/solution must be able to handle not just the number of users, but also the varying needs of the users; the type of access, technology or resources required.
+The system should also be capable of managing groups of employees so that teams are able to sit together and make the most of their in-office days.
+Bare in mind that for vendors, some will charge by the number of users on the system.

 5. Responsiveness of the features

 Features for the booking system must be responsive.
-Should you create an internal system, having responsive features will mean greater occupancy levels.
-These features could be a live booking calendar, real-time booking cancellation/release or check-in/check-out features.
-Some of these features are advanced and can be tough to do.
+Should you create an internal system, having responsive features that meet employee needs and are easy to use will mean greater adoption of the system which leads to greater occupancy levels.
+These features could include an interactive map that shows live availability, the ability to see in advance where colleagues have booked a seat , visitor bookings, and automated check-in/check-out features.
+Some of these features are advanced and can be tough to build and maintain.
 There are vendors with good solutions for these requirements.
+It is crucial to ensure that a hot desk booking system includes responsive features to effectively manage office space and enhance the experience for both administrators and employees.

 How to Build an Internal Desk Booking System